 The levy will affect all employers in the UK with an annual pay bill of more than £3 million.
 Groups of companies under a common ownership structure will be treated as one business.

-The apprenticeship levy will be introduced on 1st April 2017.
+The apprenticeship levy was introduced on 1st April 2017.

 Your pay bill will be based on the total amount of earnings subject to National Insurance Contributions.
 Any person who is on your payroll and paid through PAYE would be included in your pay bill.
 Earnings include any remuneration or profit coming from employment, such as pay, bonuses, commissions, and pension contributions that you pay National Insurance on.